OXID-eSales/developer_documentation/update/eshop_from_65_to_7/update-to-7.0.rst

 #.
 Regenerate the database views.
    |br|
-   Background: This is a safety precaution.
-After database changes like done in previous step by migrations, views need to be updated.
+   Background: After database changes like done in the previous step by migrations, views need to be updated.
-   Otherwise you risk the shop going into Maintenance Mode.
+   Otherwise you risk the shop going into maintenance mode.
    |br|
    To prevent this, regenerate the database views with the following command: